-Disability Insurance for Independent IT Consultants
+Disability Insurance for Independent Consultants

 Residual Disability Coverage

-If you work as an independent IT consultant, you should carefully consider what your policy defines as “residual disability.”
+If you work as an independent consultant, you should carefully consider what your policy defines as “residual disability.”
 Policies with liberal definitions of residual disability will allow you to continue receiving benefits when your disability improves enough for you to begin working again during your transition back into full employment.
 This is especially beneficial to independent contractors as it often takes some time to rebuild your clientele after a long illness or injury.

 Nobody wants to think about suffering an illness or injury.
 But as someone with specialized skills in your field, your ability to earn an income as a professional is your most valuable asset.
 Contact us today to protect that asset with disability insurance for consultants.